shawn-thorn/shawnthorn.com/content/home/steps.md

 [[feature]]
   icon = "calendar-alt"
   icon_pack = "fas"
-  name = "2 - __Free__: first visit with Shawn."
+  name = "2 - __Free__: Discovery"
-  description = "This should happen in your home environment so that Shawn can observe your child in their usual surroundings.
-You can do this by sending an email, calling Shawn back, or scheduling it during the initial phone call."
+  description = "This is when Shawn determines whether or not he is able to assist you.
+This can be done over the phone, and/or in person at your home."

 [[feature]]
   icon = "user-friends"
   icon_pack = "fas"
-  name = "3 - Schedule regular sessions with the child." description = "After the first meeting, you and Shawn can set up a regular time for at-home sessions, usually 2-3 days per week.
+  name = "3 - Schedule regular sessions with the child." description = "After the discovery, you and Shawn can set up a regular time for at-home sessions, usually 2-3 days per week.
 These sessions will mostly one-on-one with the child, and occasionally with the family.
 You will receive regular reports and communications containing helpful insight and actions."

 +++